 What should be included in a tick-removal kit?

-• One or more tools for tick removal.
+- One or more tools and for tick removal.

-A selection of wound dressings to cover the wound should be included.
-Covering the wound prevents dirt from getting in.
-This reduces the risk of possible inflammation of the bite site and other complications.
-In most cases, this is sufficient and the small wound heals independently and without complications.
-However, regular wound checks should not be neglected.
+A selection of wound bandages for covering the wound should be included.
+Covering the wound prevents dirt from getting into it.
+This will reduce the risk of possible inflammation of the bite site and further complications.
+In most cases this is sufficient and the small wound heals independently and without complications.
+Regular wound control should still not be neglected.
 However, if pain occurs or the wound becomes infected, it is best to see a doctor.

 How to correctly remove a tick

-The best way to remove a tick properly is to grasp it with the special tweezers as close as possible to the skin and pull it up evenly until the tick comes out of the wound.
+To remove a tick properly, it is best to grasp it with the special curved tweezers as close to the skin as possible and pull evenly up until the tick comes out of the wound.

 Avoid crushing or squeezing the tick body.
 This favors the transmission of infectious saliva or the intestinal contents of the tick.